Updating and proving your pre-settled or settled status

 If you have settled status

-You have the same right to claim benefits as UK citizens - this is called your 'right to reside'.
+You have the same right to claim benefits as UK citizens.

-When you go for your interview at the Jobcentre you’ll need to prove your right to reside.
+When you go for your interview at the Jobcentre you’ll need to prove you have settled status.
 You can do this by either:

 printing a copy of your settled status decision letter